davmixcool/laravel-meta-manager/README.md

 composer require davmixcool/laravel-meta-manager
 ```

+#### Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 Once download is complete, the next thing you have to do is include the service provider within `config/app.php`.

 ```php